Transformation optics: Battlefield applications

 Transformation optics has potential applications for the battlefield.
 The versatile properties of metamaterials can be tailored to fit almost any practical need, and transformation optics shows that space for light can be bent in almost any arbitrary way.
 This is perceived as providing new capabilities to soldiers in the battlefield.
-For battlefield scenarios benefits from metamaterials have both short term and long term impacts.
+For battlefield scenarios benefits from metamaterials have both short term and long-term impacts.

 For example, determining whether a cloud in the distance is harmless or an aerosol of enemy chemical or biological warfare is very difficult to assess quickly.
 However, with the new metamaterials being developed, the ability exists to see things smaller than the wavelength of light – something which has yet to be achieved in the far field.
-Utilizing metamaterials in the creation of a new lens may allow soldiers to be able to see pathogens and viruses that are impossible to detect with any visual device.
+Using metamaterials in the creation of a new lens may allow soldiers to be able to see pathogens and viruses that are impossible to detect with any visual device.

 Harnessing subwavelength capabilities then allow for other advancements which appear to be beyond the battlefield.
 All kinds of materials could be manufactured with nano-manufacturing, which could go into electronic and optical devices from night vision goggles to distance sensors to other kinds of sensors.
-Longer term views include the possibility for cloaking materials, which would provide "invisibility" by redirecting light around a cylindrical shape.
+Longer-term views include the possibility for cloaking materials, which would provide "invisibility" by redirecting light around a cylindrical shape.